-When the moodboard for Sirens Song landed in my inbox I stopped in my tracks.
+When a moodboard like Sirens Song lands in my inbox I stop in my tracks.
 Coco & Kat had stepped into my brain!
-To ardenive you some background as to who they are, earlier last year I photographed a beautiful wedding with Katrina Otter Weddings, she is such an incredible wedding planner, my goodness you’re in safe hands!
-Kat has now officially jointed forces with Emma from Coco Wedding Venues (be sure to check out her site if you’re venue hunting, it’s an invaluable tool).
+To give you you some background as to who they are, earlier last year I photographed a beautiful wedding with Katrina Otter Weddings.
+She is an incredible wedding planner, my goodness you’re in safe hands!
+Kat has now officially joined forces with Emma from Coco Wedding Venues (be sure to check out her site if you’re venue hunting, it’s an invaluable tool).
 Together they are Coco & Kat and the master minds behind Sirens Song!

 Rebecca asked me to photograph her branding shoot for the launch of Rebecca K Events.
 It was such a treat for me to walk into a shoot knowing absolutely nothing and seeing all of the amazing details that Rebecca had sourced.
 A luxurious aesthetic with soft pink hues and stunning tulle dresses (we all love tulle, right?!)
 It really was so inspiring, so I hope that it fuels your moodboard too.

 Primrose Hill Farm oozes opportunity and it was the perfect backdrop for a four seasons shoot.
 I always feel theres a lot of pressure on couples to create a theme for their wedding day – whats your colour scheme is on the tip of everyones tongues.
 A seasonal direction creates a wonderful opportunity in my eyes.
 In a world where everything is available most of the year round, the four seasons would actually do you a favour.
 Using seasonal flowers and food is key to ensure that you’re not only avoiding spending unnecessary money where it wasn’t needed (by trying to get out of season flowers at a premium price!) but it would enable your suppliers to select the best quality for you as they will have the luxury of availability on their side.

 I was delighted when Eco bridal designer Sanyukta Shrestha asked me to photograph her 2016 Haute Couture Collection.
 Her dreamy wedding dresses are infused with the tranquility of an ethereal goddess for wedding perfection.
 Sanyukta is one of the kindest, most genuine people you will ever meet.
-She is selflessly donating 10% of all 2016 collection sales to help the earthquake victims in Nepal, where each dress is preciously handmade.
+She is selflessly donating 10% of all 2016 collection sales to help the earthquake victims in Nepal.
+This is where each dress is preciously handmade.
 Thankfully the production team survived this tragic event, but help is still very much needed.
 Sanyukta’s decision to use these natural/eco fibres in her collection underlines her commitment to environment and development focusing on ‘Beauty with a conscience’.
 Through blending sustainability with her ethical believes, Sanyukta also intends to create opportunities for village women in Nepal, by merging and turning their traditional skills into delicate fabrics and exquisite designs.
 Sanyukta adds “The women of the villages in Nepal have been hand weaving fabric for centuries.
 The reality is, however, that this is a small cottage industry and hand looming is actually on the verge …